rachelquijano/rachelquijano/README.md

 ##
 - 🔭 I’m currently working on expanding my project list.
 - 🌱 I’m currently learning computer architecture, simulations & modeling.
-- 👯 I’m looking to collaborate on any kind of project from which I can learn and grow!
+- 👯 I’m looking to collaborate on any kind of project from which I can learn and grow.
+Feel free to reach out to me!
 - 🤔 I’m looking for help with preparing for software developer interviews.
 - 💬 Ask me about my goals or interests and I will be happy to share.
 - 📫 How to reach me: LinkedIn, Twitter, or Instagram.